 The last group of options determines the Page shift direction for paper thickness correction (the arrow shows where the page will be shifted on the following sheet.)
 For all control features the rule that if multiple positions are selected and some of them have different settings the options with varying settings will be shown blank.

-(After activating the mode by the "Edit Variable & Custom marks / Edit numberings and marks" button on the Marks palette, using Menu/Edit or Main toolbar button; Variable option is only available when using Variable Data Printing Extension)
+(After activating the mode by the "Edit Variable & Custom Objects / Edit Numberings and Objects" button on the Marks Palette, using Menu/Edit or Main Toolbar button; Variable option is only available when using Variable Data Printing Extension)

-You can find more details regarding numbering and custom marks in the chapter Numbering & Custom Marks.
+You can find more details regarding numbering and custom objects in the chapter Numbering & Custom Objects.